Pracasap/pracasap/README.md

 👋 &nbsp; Hello there!
 I'm Prakash Sapkota.

-I am a Full Stack web/mobile app developer located in Dallas/DFW Area.
+I am a frontend developer.
+My ambition is to become a full-stack developer.

 - 🌱 &nbsp; I’m currently working on different projects and expandng my knowledge.
 - 👯 &nbsp; I’m looking to collaborate with other developers and build some cool projects.